prakritj/ds105_wallstreetbets/index.md

 This again demonstrates an unsophisticated, high-risk strategy.
 Other than squeezing Wall Street short-sellers, r/WSB's main targets are companies which leverage technological innovation as their main selling point.
 This makes their strategy even riskier.
 Not only are r/WSB investors vulnerable to market crashes, but they are also in jeopardy if the technological industry is deemed to be overvalued.
 A dot-com-like bubble may burst, wiping out the majority of r/WSB stocks.
 This would be disastrous to these retail investors who rely on advice on r/WSB.
 Professional investors know better than to greatly expose themselves to such a risk.

-Thus, this data reinforces our assertion that investing advice on r/WSB is akin to gambling instead of a thought-out strategy.
+Thus, our data reinforces our assertion that investing advice on r/WSB is akin to gambling instead of a thought-out strategy.

 ## Overall Performance

-Now that we have examined
+Having discussed r/WSB's investment strategies (or lack thereof) as well as trends in interest, the obvious question is: "Are they successful?"
+We analysed the performance of the stocks which r/WSB discussed both during the

 **Individual Stocks**
 *How did stocks do since Jul 1 and before then?*